Abhinandan-Kushwaha/react-native-gifted-charts/docs/LineChart/LineChartBicolorProps.md

 ## LineChartBicolor

 Some Line / Area charts have different colors for their positive and negative parts.
-For example, this chart is colored green above the X axis and red below -
+For example, this chart is colored green above the X axis and red below.

 <img src='https://user-images.githubusercontent.com/13629606/172202911-920aefa7-1a78-4e5e-91d5-d3670e00fe45.png' alt=''/>